-Congrats Dina and Teague to the second paper in this week!
+Congrats Dina and Teague to the second paper out this week!

-Cangrats, Teague O'Mara to the newest paper on the energetic strategies in tent-making bats in eLife!
+Congrats, Teague O'Mara for his recent paper on the energetic strategies of tent-making bats in eLife!

 A collaboration across 6 institutes in 4 countries allowed the scientists to see intimate details about the way these bats lower their hearts rates in 5 minute cycles when they rest during the day - something really unusual!
 Check out the paper: https://elifesciences.org/articles/26686

 Lab Retreat to Prata!